marchlo/eddn_spark_compose/README.md

 If you haven’t already downloaded the installer (Docker Desktop Installer.exe), you can get it from [download.docker.com](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe).<br>
 1. Double-click Docker Desktop for Windows Installer.exe to run the installer.

-2. Follow the install wizard to accept the license, authorize the installer, and proceed with the install.
+2. Follow the install wizard to accept the license, authorize the installer, and proceed with the installation.

 3. Click Finish on the setup dialog to complete and launch Docker.